 - Registration plate.
-Heavily damaged plate number whether at the front or rare of the vehicle can lead to MOT failure.
+Heavily damaged plate numbers whether at the front or rare of the vehicle can lead to MOT failure.

 - Windscreen and wipers.
 Wipers that smear the screen or have visible tears will make your car fail MOT evaluation.
-Windscreen with chips or cracks that may obscure the driver’s view of the entire road could lead to MOT failure.
+A windscreen with chips or cracks that may obscure the driver’s view of the entire road could lead to MOT failure.